vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 472-176, TT 186–87, NS 200.
 Lakṣminārāyanavrata--on Phā.
 Pūrṇimā; tithi; worship of

-Nārāyaṇa and Lakṣmi, for one year, divided into three periods of four months each on every pūrpimā; in four months from Āṣ. employ the name Sridhara and Sri and in 4 months from K. the name Kośava and Bhūti; at night
+Nārāyaṇa and Lakṣmi, for one year, divided into three periods of four months each on every pūrṇimā; in four months from Āṣ. employ the name Sridhara and Sri and in 4 months from K. the name Kośava and Bhūti; at night

 398